Tawawa House: Background

 Tawawa House is based on a real-life place in Ohio and set in 1852.
 In the town of Wilberforce, Ohio, there was a watering hole called Tawawa by the Native Americans in the area.
 A large, 300 room house, that served as a hotel in Wilberforce eventually became known as "Tawawa House."
 Tawawa House was "notorious for its popularity among slaveholders and their enslaved mistresses" during the 1850s.
 Travelers and vacationers were drawn to the natural springs in the area and stayed at the resort owned by lawyer and state legislator, Elias Drake.
 Slaves that worked at the hotel were able to earn their freedom and get an education.
 The house was also part of the underground railroad.
-Later, the site became Wilberforce College.
+Later, the site became Wilberforce University.
 Wilberforce was the first black-owned college in the United States.

 Perry found the story of Tawawa House especially interesting due to her own multiracial heritage.
 When she first moved to Wilberforce, Ohio, she began to research the history of the town and found the story of Tawawa House.
 Powell dedicated the opera to her parents.